alyssadata/AI-Foundations-Source-Line-Preservation-as-Observable-System-Behavior/README.md

 ## Core Boundary

-AI Foundations is not merely a vocabulary.

-It is not merely an aesthetic.

-It is not merely a prompt style.

-It is not merely a continuity feeling.

 AI Foundations is a source-bound framework for defining, documenting, testing, and evaluating whether AI system behavior preserves the correct source-line under pressure.

 This repository is canon only within: